Configure threat lists

 2. Click New to open the Threat List Settings editor.

-3. Enter all the information about your new threat list.
+3. Enter the information about the threat list.

 Add a static threat list